ThePaulAdams/Colourducation/README.md

 ### Installation
 1. Clone or download this repository
-2. Open `index.html` in your web browser
+2. Open `index.html` in your web browser for the main color learning games
+3. Open `planet.html` in your web browser for the 3D planet visualization
-3. Enjoy the game!
+4. Enjoy the games!

 ### Running the Game
-Simply open `index.html` in any modern web browser.
-The game will work immediately without any build process or server setup.
+Simply open `index.html` in any modern web browser for the main color learning games, or `planet.html` for the 3D planet visualization.
+Both will work immediately without any build process or server setup.

 ## 📱 Cross-Platform Compatibility